-Liverpool were to face Juventus in the final of the European Cup.
+Liverpool were to face Juventus in the final of the European Cup on 29 May 1985.
 A year earlier, Liverpool had won the competition on Italian soil, beating AS Roma in the Olympic Stadium to lift the trophy for the fourth time.

 Crowd trouble after that game may have been a key factor in the build up of tensions that was to prove fatal for 39 innocent football fans.

 The decrepid stadium in Brussels was unsuitable to hold such a major sporting event, and the authorities were heavily criticised for their lack of organisation and poor ticket allocation ahead of the game.

 UEFA had allocated one end of the ground to Liverpool supporters, but provided a section of the end for ‘neutrals’, called section Z, separated only by flimsy ‘chicken wire’ fencing.